Advertisment

 A classic Jose Mourinho final win (Image- BBC)

 As the BBC said at the time, it 'might not have been one for the purists'.
-Mourinho was once at great pains to point out that he couldn't properly empathise with Tottenham upon his appointment as manager in November 2019 because "I never lost a UEFA Champions League final".
-This was a fine example as to why, as Inter channelled the determination and resilience of their semi-final victory over Barcelona to secure a remarkable Treble in unexceptional circumstances.
+Mourinho was once at great pains to point out that he couldn't properly empathize with Tottenham upon his appointment as manager in November 2019 because "I never lost a UEFA Champions League final".
+This was a fine example as to why, Inter channelled the determination and resilience of their semi-final victory over Barcelona to secure a remarkable Treble in unexceptional circumstances.
 It was also the first European Cup final to be moved back from a Wednesday to a Saturday which remains one of the great first-world injustices of our time.

 28) 1993 – Marseille 1-0 Milan

 UEFA would perhaps rather the world forgot about the winner of its first revamped Champions League; the world would happily forget the final itself.
-Marseille reached the final amid claims of corruption, bribery and much worse, while Milan boasted a side containing Paolo Maldini, Franco Baresi, Gianluigi Lentini and Marco van Basten in his final game ever.
-They were kept at bay by Fabian Barthez, Marcel Desailly and Basile Boli, who scored the only goal shortly before half-time.
+Marseille reached the final amid claims of corruption, bribery, and much worse, while Milan boasted a side containing Paolo Maldini, Franco Baresi, Gianluigi Lentini, and Marco van Basten in his final game ever.
+They were kept at bay by Fabian Barthez, Marcel Desailly, and Basile Boli, who scored the only goal shortly before half-time.

 27) 1996 – Ajax 1-1 Juventus (2-4 on penalties)

 A similarly sketchy final in hindsight again undeniably pitted the continent's two best sides against one another, but the subsequent game was less than the sum of its numerous parts.
-Goalscorers Fabrizio Ravanelli and Jari Litmanen – both of whom capitalised on goalkeeping mistakes – would experience varying Premier League careers thereafter but even the former would struggle to conjure many memories besides his opener and lifting the trophy.
+Goalscorers Fabrizio Ravanelli and Jari Litmanen – both of whom capitalized on goalkeeping mistakes – would experience varying Premier League careers thereafter but even the former would struggle to conjure many memories besides his opener and lifting the trophy.

 26) 2021 – Manchester City 0-1 Chelsea